 The indirect (F&A) cost rate is the mechanism used to allocate a portion of Tech's infrastructure to research funding agencies.
 Operating expenditures are collected in seven indirect cost pools and include costs for operations and maintenance (e.g., heating, cooling, electricity, janitorial services, etc.); general administrative expenses of departments such as Purchasing, Accounting, Payroll, etc.; department administration; sponsored projects administration; library; equipment; and building usage.
 These costs are included in the overhead rate.
-(Refer to ONR overhead rate agreement for current rates and to Overhead Rate Development for a complete description on how the rate is calculated).
+(Refer to ONR Overhead Rate Agreement under the heading, "Sponsored Projects Administration," for current rates; and to Rate Preparation Process for a complete description on how the rate is calculated).